jonasbergqvist/BrilliantCut/README.md

 Settings
 --------
 It's possible to change the default settings for the facets.
-Each build in facet has a default widget which will be used, but this can easaly be changed.
+Each build in facet has a default widget which will be used, but this can easily be changed.
 The following example shows how to change the market filter to use radiobutton instead of checkboxes.

                 context.Locate.Advanced.GetInstance<FilterConfiguration>()
                     .Facet<MarketsFilter>(new RadiobuttonFilterSetting());